s3xyoda/cs151-tracking/README.md

 Approximate inference is very trendy among ghost hunters this season.
 For the next few questions, you will implement a particle filtering algorithm for tracking a single ghost.

-First, implement the functions `initializeUniformly` and `getBeliefDistribution` in the `ParticleFilter` class in `inference.py`. <span style="line-height: 1.6;">A particle (sample) is a ghost position in this inference problem.
-Note that, for initialization, p</span>articles should be evenly (not randomly) distributed across legal positions in order to ensure a uniform prior.
+First, **implement the functions `initializeUniformly` and `getBeliefDistribution` in the `ParticleFilter` class in `inference.py`.** A particle (sample) is a ghost position in this inference problem.
+Note that, for initialization, particles should be evenly (not randomly) distributed across legal positions in order to ensure a uniform prior.

 **Note that the variable you store your particles in must be a list.** A list is simply a collection of unweighted variables (positions in this case).
 Storing your particles as any other data type, such as a dictionary, is incorrect and will produce errors.
 The `getBeliefDistribution` method then takes the list of particles and converts it into a `DiscreteDistribution` object.

 To test your code and run the autograder for this question:

-<pre style="font-size: 16px; line-height: 25.6px;">python autograder.py -q q5</pre>
+``python autograder.py -q q5``

 ### <a name="Q6"></a> QUESTION 6 (3 POINTS): Approximate Inference Observe

-Next, we will implement the `observeUpdate` method in the `ParticleFilter` class in `inference.py`.
-This method constructs a weight distribution over `self.particles` where the weight of a particle is the probability of the observation given Pacman's position and that particle location.
+Next, we will **implement the `observeUpdate` method in the `ParticleFilter` class in `inference.py`.** This method constructs a weight distribution over `self.particles` where the weight of a particle is the probability of the observation given Pacman's position and that particle location.
 Then, we resample from this weighted distribution to construct our new list of particles.

-<span style="line-height: 25.6px;">You should again use the function </span><span style="font-family: monospace, serif; line-height: 22.4px;">self.getObservationProb</span><span style="line-height: 25.6px;"> to find the probability of an observation given Pacman's position, a potential ghost position, and the jail position.
-T</span><span style="line-height: 1.6;">he `sample` method of the `DiscreteDistribution` class will also be useful.
-As a reminder, y</span><span style="line-height: 25.6px;">ou can obtain Pacman's position using </span><span style="font-family: monospace, serif; line-height: 22.4px;">gameState.getPacmanPosition()</span><span style="font-size: 1em; line-height: 25.6px;">, and the jail position using </span><span style="font-family: monospace, serif; line-height: 22.4px;">self.getJailPosition()</span><span style="font-size: 1em; line-height: 25.6px;">.</span>
+You should again use the function self.getObservationProb to find the probability of an observation given Pacman's position, a potential ghost position, and the jail position.
+The `sample` method of the `DiscreteDistribution` class will also be useful.
+As a reminder, you can obtain Pacman's position using gameState.getPacmanPosition(), and the jail position using self.getJailPosition().

-<span style="line-height: 1.6;">**There is one special case that a correct implementation must handle.** When all particles receive zero weight, the list of particles should be reinitialized by calling `initializeUniformly`.
-The `total` method of the `DiscreteDistribution` may be useful.</span>
+**There is one special case that a correct implementation must handle.** When all particles receive zero weight, the list of particles should be reinitialized by calling `initializeUniformly`.
+The `total` method of the `DiscreteDistribution` may be useful.

 To run the autograder for this question and visualize the output:

-<pre style="font-size: 16px; line-height: 25.6px;">python autograder.py -q q6</pre>
+``python autograder.py -q q6``

 If you want to run this test (or any of the other tests) without graphics you can add the following flag:

-<pre style="font-size: 16px; line-height: 25.6px;">python autograder.py -q q6 --no-graphics</pre>
+``python autograder.py -q q6 --no-graphics``

 ### <a name="Q7"></a> QUESTION 7 (3 POINTS): Approximate Inference with Time Elapse

-Implement the `elapseTime` function in the `ParticleFilter` class in `inference.py`.
-This function should construct a new list of particles that corresponds to each existing particle in `self.particles` advancing a time step, and then assign this new list back to `self.particles`.
+**Implement the `elapseTime` function in the `ParticleFilter` class in `inference.py`.** This function should construct a new list of particles that corresponds to each existing particle in `self.particles` advancing a time step, and then assign this new list back to `self.particles`.
 When complete, you should be able to track ghosts nearly as effectively as with exact inference.

 Note that in this question, we will test both the `elapseTime` function in isolation, as well as the full implementation of the particle filter combining `elapseTime` and `observe`.

 As in the `elapseTime` method of the `ExactInference` class, you should use:

-<pre style="font-size: 16px; line-height: 25.6px;">newPosDist = self.getPositionDistribution(gameState, oldPos)</pre>
+``newPosDist = self.getPositionDistribution(gameState, oldPos)``

 This line of code obtains the distribution over new positions for the ghost, given its previous position (`oldPos`). <span style="line-height: 25.6px; text-rendering: optimizeLegibility; margin: 0px; padding: 0px; border: 0px; outline: 0px; font-stretch: inherit; font-family: 'Open Sans', 'Helvetica Neue', Helvetica, Arial, sans-serif; vertical-align: baseline;">T</span><span style="line-height: 1.6; text-rendering: optimizeLegibility; margin: 0px; padding: 0px; border: 0px; outline: 0px; font-stretch: inherit; font-family: 'Open Sans', 'Helvetica Neue', Helvetica, Arial, sans-serif; vertical-align: baseline;">he `sample` method of the </span>`DiscreteDistribution`<span style="line-height: 25.6px; font-family: 'Open Sans', 'Helvetica Neue', Helvetica, Arial, sans-serif;"> class will also be useful.</span>

 To run the autograder for this question and visualize the output:

-<pre style="font-size: 16px; line-height: 25.6px;">python autograder.py -q q7</pre>
+``python autograder.py -q q7``

 If you want to run this test (or any of the other tests) without graphics you can add the following flag:

-<pre style="font-size: 16px; line-height: 25.6px;">python autograder.py -q q7 --no-graphics</pre>
+``python autograder.py -q q7 --no-graphics``

 ### <a name="Q8"></a> QUESTION 8 (1 POINT): Joint Particle Filter Initialization